 Draper (Rows 16-21) "Crisp."
 "Crunchy."
 This is what we hear about this variety.
 It seems to have a higher fiber content and a tighter surface tension.
 A ripe one squirts flavor into your mouth.

 Bluegold (Rows 22-25) has been described as "delicately sweet."
 Two of our customers remarked this berry has "overtones of basil."
-I can't imagine a blueberry tasting anything like basil, but Bluegold is a distinctively flavored berry--a flavor open to interpretation by anyone who tries it.
+Bluegold is a distinctively flavored berry--a flavor open to interpretation by anyone who tries it.

 Bluecrop (Rows 26-28) is the most widely planted blueberry in the United States.
 Perhaps that's why it's flavor is termed "classic."

 Chandler (Rows 29-34) is the world's largest blueberry.
 I picked one recently and compared it to a quarter.
 The Chandler was larger than the quarter.
-These berries are awesome for just grabbing a handful and putting them in your mouth.
+These berries are awesome for just grabbing a handful out of a bowl and putting them in your mouth.
 They're full and sweet.
 And popular.
 Some of our customers come out here only for the Chandlers.